 This post was written in partnership with Norwegian Cruise Line.
 All opinions are my own.
+This blog post may contain affiliate links.

 We all know that there was horrible, mind-blowing damage through the Caribbean in the wake of Hurricane Irma and Hurricane Maria in September…while we hear constantly on the news that our sister island, Puerto Rico, is still struggling to recover, most of the Caribbean is open for tourism!
 They need our tourism dollars NOW more than ever, to help rebuild, stimulate their economy and of course, to be financially stable enough to lend a hand to Puerto Rico!